-348 Any alteration of a register ticket must be initialled by the register keeper.
-The RO or his deputy must verify all such alterations with the register keeper and sign the ticket to confirm that he has done so.
-No erasure is permitted on any score card.
-Errors must be corrected by striking them out and writing in the correct values, with the register keeper initialling the changes.
+348 Any alteration of a register ticket must be initialled by the person making the alteration.
+The RO or his nominee must verify all such alterations, in NRA competitions using dual score tickets cross-checking both tickets for consistency, and sign the ticket(s) to confirm that he has done so.

-349 The register keeper is responsible for ensuring that all final scores, if the register ticket has been completed in pencil, are inked in before being handed back to the firer or team captain.
+349 Entries in a score register, whether on a register ticket or a team register, must not be erased.
+Errors must be corrected by striking them out and writing in the correct values.
+The person keeping a register is responsible for ensuring that all final scores, if the register has been completed in pencil, are inked in before they release the register for further action.

-350 An incorrectly completed register ticket arriving in Stats shall be segregated by Stats staff and may constitute evidence of breach(es) of Para 342, 343, 346, 348 or 349 as appropriate by both the firer and the register keeper.
-Penalties under Para 547a may be applied to either or both the firer and register keeper.
+An incorrectly completed register ticket, and a pair of dual score register tickets with inconsistent records, arriving in Stats shall be segregated by Stats staff and may constitute evidence of breach(es) of Para 342, 343, 346, 348 or 349 as appropriate by both the firer and the register keeper.
+Subject to investigation, penalties under Para 547a may be applied to either or both the firer and register keeper.